 Will wasps return to the same nest next year?

-Wasps do not reuse old nests, but new queens may build fresh nests in the same favorable location.
-Remove old nests after the colony dies off in late autumn and seal the area with caulk or screening.
-Hanging a decoy nest nearby in early spring discourages new queens from establishing in the same spot.
+Wasps don’t reuse old nests, but new queens may build fresh nests in the same favorable location.
+Remove old nests after the colony dies in late autumn and seal the area with caulk or screening.
+Hanging a decoy nest nearby in early spring may discourage new queens from establishing in the same spot.

 How do I get rid of a wasp nest outside my house?

-For a wasp nest in your garden, on an exterior wall, or near windows and doors, spray with a jet-stream aerosol after dark from maximum distance.
+For a wasp nest on an exterior wall or near windows, spray with a jet-stream aerosol after dark from maximum distance.
 Wait 24 hours, then physically remove and bag the nest.
-The same method works for a wasp nest outside a window or outside a door — stand to the side rather than directly below the nest so falling wasps do not land on you.
-If the nest is inside a wall cavity or gap in the siding, avoid sealing the entry point — call a professional to treat the colony before closing the access.
+Stand to the side rather than directly below so falling wasps don’t land on you.
+If the nest is inside a wall cavity, avoid sealing the entry point — call a professional to treat the colony first.

 Can wasps damage my house or garden?

 Paper wasps scrape wood fibers from decks, fences, and siding to build nests, leaving visible surface damage over time.
-Yellowjackets nesting in wall voids can chew through interior drywall if the colony is disturbed or the exterior entry is sealed prematurely.
-In the garden, however, most wasps are beneficial — they prey on aphids, caterpillars, and other pests that damage vegetables and ornamentals.
+Yellowjackets nesting in wall voids can chew through interior drywall if the colony is disturbed or the exterior entry is sealed.
+In the garden, most wasps are actually beneficial — they prey on aphids, caterpillars, and other pests that damage vegetables.

 What time of day should I remove a wasp nest?

 Treat wasp nests at least 30 minutes after sunset or before sunrise.
-Wasps return to the nest at dusk and become sluggish in cool nighttime temperatures, which means treatment catches the full colony — including the queen — with minimal sting risk.
-Attempting removal during daylight, when foragers are active, dramatically increases the chance of a defensive attack.
+Wasps return to the nest at dusk and become sluggish in cool nighttime temperatures, meaning treatment catches the full colony with minimal sting risk.
+Attempting removal during daylight dramatically increases the chance of a defensive attack.

 How do I keep wasps away from my patio?

-Remove food sources by covering dishes and drinks during outdoor meals, seal trash cans tightly, and clean up spills immediately — this is the most effective way to stop wasps when outside at your dining area.
-Deploy vinegar traps 10–15 feet from seating areas.
-Plant peppermint, lemongrass, or eucalyptus in containers around the patio perimeter.
-A portable fan creating airflow over 8 mph disrupts wasp flight paths and provides immediate short-term relief while eating outside or hosting guests.
+Cover food and drinks during outdoor meals, seal trash cans tightly, and clean up spills immediately.
+Deploy vinegar traps 10-15 feet from seating areas.
+Plant peppermint, lemongrass, or eucalyptus around the patio perimeter.
+A portable fan creating airflow over 8 mph disrupts wasp flight paths and provides immediate relief during meals.

 Are wasps actually beneficial?

 A single yellowjacket colony can eliminate over 2 pounds of pest insects per week during peak summer, according to USDA entomologist research.
 Paper wasps are particularly effective against caterpillars that damage tomato and pepper plants.
-Small nests in low-traffic areas of the yard — far from doorways, patios, and play areas — are often worth tolerating for their pest-control benefit.
-They also prey on flies and other nuisance insects, so removing all wasps from a garden can lead to an uptick in other pest populations.
+Small nests in low-traffic areas far from doorways and patios are often worth tolerating for their pest-control benefit.